 A special note for our newer readers: I’d love for you to check out our post on learning from movies and TV shows.
 It really explains a lot about why we are such fans!

 - Scrubs: One of Ashar’s recent favorite series.

 - The Walking Dead: Chris and Ashar are watching this in the evenings and are getting ready to start Season 6.
 Ashar really does love her zombies!

 - Battlestar Galactica: Ashar and my mom, her Mommom, finished this in August.
 They always have a series going and watch an episode together when Ashar gets up each day.

-- Firefly: This was what Mom and Ashar picked up after Battlestar Galactica, at Dan’s suggestion.
+- Firefly: This was what Mom and Ashar picked up after Battlestar Galactica, at Kaitlyn’s suggestion.

 Video, board and card games